 I’ve got some terrible news for the most dedicated Mr. Money Mustache fans, those strange but generous people who post positive comments here and there around the Internet or in the comment sections of this website, sometimes idolizing the bossy older brother of the FIRE movement.

 I, Mr. Money Mustache, am not actually a particularly amazing man.
 In fact, I suck at many or even most things.
-Even in the area of early retirement, my primary superpower is simply my ability to Not Buy Things.
+Even in the area of early retirement, my primary superpower is simply my ability to not buy things.
 Furthermore, even if there are certain things I do fairly well, there are thousands or millions of people around the world who do them much better.

 Let’s dig in and figure out why:

 A parent who found a new way to raise their kids, a formerly-overweight person who found a way to slim down to athletic proportions, or a person who dared to spend less than they earned and suggest it was a worthwhile thing for others to try.
 According to the haters, there’s always something seriously wrong with the person in the story… and yet miraculously there’s never anything wrong with the haters themselves.

-But oddly enough, the people in the most trouble usually insist they have run their own lives nearly perfectly!
+But oddly enough, the people in the most trouble tend to be those who claim to have run their own lives nearly perfectly.
 They always have the very best excuses as to why things are not going their way.

 “Man, I’ve really messed up my back, because I had to work so hard at the office and never got a chance to exercise.
 And now that my back is messed up, it’s even harder to exercise, which is causing me to gain weight really quickly.
 That messes up my back even further, and … “

 “These credit card companies are really ruining my credit.
 It all happened because my damned employer laid me off right in the middle of a recession.
 After that, I just went deeper into debt and nothing has gone my way.”